Jacobventer/car_insurance_fraud_XAI/README.md

 ## Key Findings

-- Logistic Regression achieved the highest recall, making it the most effective model for detecting fraudulent claims.
+- Logistic Regression achieved the highest recall, making it the most effective model in this study for identifying fraudulent claims.
 - Random Forest achieved higher precision and ROC-AUC but lower recall.
 - Prioritising recall is critical in fraud detection to minimise financial losses.
 - SHAP and LIME provided consistent and meaningful explanations:
   - Identified key fraud indicators
   - Enabled transparency in predictions
-- Combining interpretable models with XAI supports GDPR compliance and improves trust in automated systems.
+- Combining interpretable models with XAI may support transparency and accountability requirements associated with GDPR.

 ## Trade-offs